FrankJMR/Zillow_web_scraper/README.md

 # Zillow webscraper (Selenium and bs4)

 ## Description
-I am building a zillow web scraper using selenium and beautiful soup for a future data-science project.
-This will output information to a spreadsheet in the near future. ​This scraper will go through and click on each listing for a specified number of pages for the following information:
+I am building a zillow web scraper using selenium and beautiful soup for a future data-science project.This scraper will go through and click on each listing for a specified number of pages for the following information:

 1. Basic house info
   * Sale Price